mlanza/atomic/src/core/types/mutable/about.md

 For a less expensive alternative, such objects can be encased in the `mutable` wrapper.
 This wrapper is used to explicity highlight the intended mutable use as apart from it the rule of law is don't mutate objects.
 The `mutate` function is used to explicitly highlight mutable actions.

 The mutable should be privately held by the type which contains and operates against it.
 Because mutations are effected against a known concrete type, the containing type must ensure the type of the concrete mutable object.
 If the dependency is passed in, it must be checked or coerced.

+Mutables are not observable so observability, if desired, must be provided by other means.